 Skip to main content

-Welcome to Torque!
+Welcome to Quali Torque Documentation!

 Torque ingests these by connecting to and scanning your git source control repositories, and turns them into blueprints, which can be used as single-asset blueprints, or added as building blocks in multi-asset blueprints.
-These blueprints can then be published as a self-service catalog for your cloud environment, enabling end-users to browse and consume without having the administratie access to the underlying cloud(s), or deployed and tested via a CI/CD process or through your organization's ticketing systemfvb, while having strict policy guardrails.
+These blueprints can then be published as a self-service catalog for your cloud environment, enabling end-users to browse and consume without having the administrative access to the underlying cloud(s), or deployed and tested via a CI/CD process or through your organization's ticketing system, while having strict policy guardrails.
 For details, see Architecture.

 Locale Dropdown